talshechter/ShadowPix/README.md

 - This method is based in creating heightfield, then converting it to mesh.

 ### Warning
-- The run time of the method is very long - it's not guarenteed that it will converge to good results in reasonable time.
+- The run time of the method is very long
+- It's not guarenteed that it will converge to good results in reasonable time.
 ![Global method - warning](./attachments/global_method_warning.jpg)

 ### Run The Method
 - Perform the following commands
-- The output images will be saved in the "outputs" directory
 ```
 cd global_method
 python global_method.py
 ```
+- The output images will be saved in the "outputs" directory
 - In order to run over your images: Add your images to "global_images" directory, and change the name of the images in the file "global_method.py".